eggerdo/RobotRC/README.md

 First set up the robot server, which has to run on a computer with access to the robot's network.
 I.e. either connect the robot to your network, or if not possible connect the computer directly to the robot's network.
 Follow the steps described [here](https://github.com/eggerdo/robot_server.node) to install and run the robot server.

-For the ØMQ configuration, select Remote on both devices, enter the IP address of the computer running the robot server, and the message ports which by default are 4000 (Video), 4010 (Command) and 4020 (Event).
+For the ØMQ configuration, select Remote on both devices, enter the IP address of the computer running the robot server, and the message ports which by default are 4000 (Video), 4010 (Command).

 ## Run